₹ 2 lakh – ₹ 80 lakh

 - Risk assessment: The cost of debt reflects the risk associated with a company's liabilities.
 Higher costs may indicate greater financial risk, which needs to be managed effectively.

-How the cost of debt works?
+When to apply the cost of debt formula

 Businesses typically use the cost of debt formula to monitor the cost of borrowing.
 This formula helps them determine how much they are paying to borrow money and understand what percentage of their capital cost comes from loans and bonds.